Rigid automorphisms of linking systems of finite groups of Lie type: Oliver's question for quasisimple saturated fusion systems

 If $G$ is a quasisimple extension of simple group of Lie type that is not universal, then it is a quasisimple extension of a simple group of Lie type whose centric linking system does not have a noninner rigid automorphism since $Z(A_1^{\un}(q))=Z_2$ and for $n\geq3$, $Z({}^2D_n^{\un}(q))=Z_2$.
 Therefore, the centric linking system of $G$ is has no noninner rigid automorphism by Lemma \ref{lem: if a simple group has no noninner rigids, then any quasisimple cover has no noninner rigids}. \end{proof}

-\section{Oliver's Question for quasisimple saturated fusion systems}
+\section{Oliver's question for quasisimple saturated fusion systems}

 In Oliver's paper with Aschbacher (\cite{aschbacher2016fusion}), Oliver posed the following question: \begin{ques}[Oliver's Question 7.9 in \cite{aschbacher2016fusion}] Let $G$ be a finite 2-perfect group whose Schur multiplier has odd order.
-If $\f=\f_S(G)$ and $\cl=\cl_S^c(G)$ for some $S\in\syl_2(G)$, then is the homomorphism $\mu_\cl:\out(\cl)\to\out(\f)$ is injective? \end{ques} We show that the answer to Oliver's question for the known quasisimple saturated fusion systems is ``yes''. \begin{repeatcor}{cor: quasisimple sat fus with noninner rigid autos} \textit{Let $\f$ be a known quasisimple saturated fusion system at the prime 2.
-The associated linking system of $\f$ has a noninner rigid automorphism if and only if there is a finite group $G$ and $S\in\syl_2(G)$ such that $\f\cong\f_S(G)$ and one of the following holds: \begin{enumerate} \item $G=A_1^{\ad}(q)=\PSL_2(q)$ with $q\equiv\pm1\pmod{8}$ \item $G={}^2D_n^{\ad}(q)=\POmega^{-}_{2n}(q)$ with $n\geq3$ and $q$ odd \item $G=\alter(n)$ with $n\equiv2,3\pmod{4}$ \end{enumerate}} \textit{Moreover, in each of these cases, $\ker(\mu_\cl)$ is cyclic of order 2.} \end{repeatcor} The proof of Corollary \ref{cor: quasisimple sat fus with noninner rigid autos} is an application of the following results.
+If $\f=\f_S(G)$ and $\cl=\cl_S^c(G)$ for some $S\in\syl_2(G)$, then is the homomorphism $\mu_\cl:\out(\cl)\to\out(\f)$ is injective? \end{ques} The following corollary shows that the answer to Oliver's question for the known quasisimple saturated fusion systems is ``yes''. \begin{repeatcor}{cor: quasisimple sat fus with noninner rigid autos} \textit{Let $\f$ be a known quasisimple saturated fusion system at the prime 2.
+The associated linking system of $\f$ has a noninner rigid automorphism if and only if there is a finite group $G$ and $S\in\syl_2(G)$ such that $\f\cong\f_S(G)$ and one of the following holds: \begin{enumerate} \item $G=A_1^{\ad}(q)=\PSL_2(q)$ with $q\equiv\pm1\pmod{8}$ \item $G={}^2D_n^{\ad}(q)=\POmega^{-}_{2n}(q)$ with $n\geq3$ and $q$ odd \item $G=\alter(n)$ with $n\equiv2,3\pmod{4}$ \end{enumerate}} \textit{Moreover, in each of these cases, $\ker(\mu_\cl)$ is cyclic of order 2.} \end{repeatcor} Recall that the collection of the known quasisimple saturated fusion systems is defined to be the collection that contains the Benson-Solomon fusion systems and the fusion systems that are of the form $\f_S(G)$ where $G\in\mathfrak{Alt}\cup\mathfrak{Spor}^*\cup\mathfrak{Lie}^*$.
+The proof of Corollary \ref{cor: quasisimple sat fus with noninner rigid autos} is an application of Corollary \ref{cor: classification of noninner rigids for gps of lie type} in conjunction with the following results.